 Have you reached an Ability Score Improvement mark as an Artificer?
 Are you looking for ideas to improve your build’s versatility while making things more interesting?
 Well, look no further!
 The Artificer already has so many fun tools to play with in it’s class that adding feats on top might seem like just frosting on the cake.
 However, some of these feats can drastically change how you play the class, and really make it a ton more fun!
 Our Artificer feats for 5E guide will bring you through some of our favorites!

-The Artificer is an intelligence-based class.
+The Artificer 5E class is an intelligence-based option.
 We recommend bringing your Intelligence up to 20 as quickly as possible, to improve the effectiveness of your spells and class abilities.
 However, if you’re willing to take the time to get some feats, then here are some fun ideas and build paths!

 10. Keen Mind